 - A million jobs have been added, and the unemployment rate is at a 16-year low of 4.3%

 - Housing prices continue to rise and are up 6.5% from last year.
 Real estate is often a predictor of a positive market.

 - The stock market is doing well and was very recently at an all-time high.

 - Personalized marketing is on the rise.
 E-Commerce giants like Amazon are hurting brick and mortar retail locations, but many shoppers still crave a personal touch.
 Despite drops in overall sales for traditional businesses, there are plenty of these stores that are thriving.
 Consumers who visit these kinds of stores expect a similar experience when they go online.
 When consumers are looking for more personalized experiences, it bodes well for new businesses that offer such experiences.

 - Live streaming means more access to consumers.
 Businesses can now live stream events, sales, Q&A sessions, and more.
 Live video allows businesspersons to connect with both in-store and online customers.
 In other words, they have access to the best of both worlds.
 This is good news for new businesses because it means their names can get to the public quicker than ever.
 When you have a good start to a business through this kind of marketing, it gives your new business a better chance at success.

-No matter what kind of business you wish to open, take advantage of the trends and encouraging news ushered in with the New Year, and plan to launch your business in 2019.
+No matter what kind of business you wish to open, take advantage of the trends and encouraging entrepreneur, marketing and tech news ushered in with the New Year, and plan to launch your business in 2019.
 A new business needs a clear voice with a strategic message, so don’t neglect your digital marketing campaign.
 If you have questions regarding how to get your message out, talk to one of our experienced team.